 As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

-But as I started traveling for work, I began to wonder if I could apply my ultralight philosophy to packing for business travel where I had the additional concern of having to remain professional.
+But as I started traveling for work, I wondered if I could apply my ultralight philosophy to packing for business travel, where I had the additional concern of remaining professional.

-I spent time analyzing what pilots, flight attendants, and frequent business travelers packed, and found that while the standard suitcase or rolling laptop bag for business travel was considerably lighter than the average recreational suitcase, it was not the ultralight pack I desired.
+I analyzed what pilots, flight attendants, and frequent business travelers packed.
+While the standard suitcase or rolling laptop bag for business travel was considerably lighter than the average recreational suitcase, it was not the ultralight pack I desired.

 I set out to design my custom, ultralight packing list for business travel, and now I want to share some tips on how to pack light for business travel with you.